carpentries/lesson-development-training/episodes/explanation.md

 ## Exercise: Completing episode metadata (10 minutes)

-In your shared notes document, add key points and questions to your episode.
+In your shared notes document, add key points and questions for your episode.

 ::::::::::::::::::::::::::::::::::::::::::::::::::